-With each passing day of sweltering temperatures and sweaty evenings spent grilling out on the patio, you’re probably feeling more and more mentally prepared for fall.
-But is your home prepared for the onset of cold weather?
-Use this checklist of six essential fall home maintenance tasks to ensure your house is as ready as you are for the temperatures to drop.
+With each passing day of sweltering afternoons and sweaty evenings, you’re probably feeling more and more mentally prepared for fall.
+But is your home ready for the onset of cold weather?
+Use this fall home maintenance checklist of six essential maintenance tasks to ensure your house is as ready as you are for the temperatures to cool off.

 #1.
 Sealed & Secured

 Using exterior caulk that’s color-matched to your home, seal up any cracks you find between trim and siding or around window and door frames.
 Sealing these cracks will prevent moisture from getting inside your walls and air from leaking out.
 You don’t want to wake up shivering from a cold draft sneaking in through a crack in the caulking around your bedroom window.

 To prevent frozen and burst pipes, it’s crucial to winterize your exterior plumbing.
 Remove and drain hoses, cut off water supply to exterior faucets, and shut down your sprinkler system by turning off the main valve.
 If you do discover a frozen pipe this winter, make sure you act quickly to thaw the frozen section of pipe before it bursts and makes the problem worse.

 #3.
 Climb On Top of Roof Repair

 Your roof is your first line of defense against heavy snowfall and leaks from snowmelt during the winter, so make sure you inspect your roof for any signs of damage or decay.
 Be safe!
 If you have a steep roof or multi-story house, use binoculars rather than climbing up yourself.